From No Conviction to Eviction?: How Getting an Expungement Right Away Can Save You a Lot of Grief, says Criminal Lawyer

 A few years ago I had a client named Sarah who was arrested on drug charges of possession of Vyvanse, a controlled substance that is perfectly legal with a doctor’s prescription.

-The only criminal thing Sarah did in this case was take the pills in public without having the actual prescription bottle with her.
+The only criminal thing Sarah did in this case was taking the pills in public without having the actual prescription bottle with her.
 She was an excellent student who had never been in trouble before.
 She simply made a mistake by not having the prescription bottle on her.
 This was a very simple case and we were able to get it dismissed within a month.

 Immediately after the case was dismissed, we urged Sarah to get her record expunged, as we do with all of my clients who qualify for an expungement.
 Expungement is a court-ordered process in which the legal record of an arrest or a criminal conviction is destroyed or erased in the eyes of the law.
 The reason I recommend beginning the expungement process immediately is to prevent your record from interfering with your future employment and housing prospects.
 Even if you weren’t convicted of a crime, the arrest and charges will still appear in a background check and most people will still not like to see a criminal arrest there.